nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list contacts.
+1. User requests to list notes.
-2. Dictionote shows a list of contacts.
+2. Dictionote shows a list of notes.
 3. User requests to sort notes based on the last edit time.
-4. Dictionote shows a list of contacts, sorted by last edit time.
+4. Dictionote shows a list of notes, sorted by last edit time.

     Use case ends.